aws/s2n-tls/bindings/rust/README.md

 $ ./bindings/rust/generate.sh
 ```

-## Bring Your Own libs2n with `s2n-tls-sys` crate

-The `s2n-tls-sys` crate contains the raw C code of `s2n-tls`.
+The `s2n-tls-sys` bindings crate contains the raw C code of `s2n-tls`.
 By default, it follows this build process:

-1. Uses the system C compiler to build `libs2n.a`
+1. Links the system C compiler to build `libs2n.a`
 2. Links the built `libs2n.a` to the Rust bindings
 3. Links against `aws-lc` through the `aws-lc-rs` crate

+## Bring Your Own libs2n with `s2n-tls-sys` crate

-However, you can customize this process to use your own pre-built libs2n library using [s2n-tls-sys crate](https://crates.io/crates/s2n-tls-sys).
+You can customize above build process to use your own pre-built libs2n library.
 Here's how you can do that:

 1. Clone [s2n-tls](https://github.com/aws/s2n-tls) and compile your preferred configuration of s2n-tls.